webroo/dummy-json/README.md

 ### Ensuring your own helpers use the seed

-To ensure your own helpers generate repeatable data you must use the functions from the `dummyjson.utils` module whenever you want a random value.
+To ensure your own helpers generate reproducible data you must use the functions from the `dummyjson.utils` module whenever you want a random value.
 See the [API](#api) section for a complete list of functions.

 ```js
 const myHelpers = {